ChamiLamelas-ph/PeriscopeFilters/README.md

 This section assumes that all three filters function as radio buttons as opposed to checkboxes and that filtering is implemented in charts using the code above.

-If the viewer wishes to choose one of the `CreativeDateRange2` filters, they should either:
+If the viewer wishes to choose one of the `CreativeDateRange` filters, they should either:
 * Not select any value for `StartDateRange` or `EndDateRange`.
-* Select values for `StartDateRange` and `EndDateRange` that are beyond the dates that would be included in the selected `CreativeDateRange2` filter.
+* Select values for `StartDateRange` and `EndDateRange` that are beyond the dates that would be included in the selected `CreativeDateRange` filter.

-If the user wishes to choose the `StartDateRange` and `EndDateRange` filters, you should remove all selections from the `CreativeDateRange2` filter to be safe.
+If the user wishes to choose the `StartDateRange` and `EndDateRange` filters, you should remove all selections from the `CreativeDateRange` filter to be safe.
 Note that in choosing these ranges, you can begin typing in the date into search bar at the top of the filter selection menu.